AliHassan-a/Project_green/README.md

-# Default starter for Gridsome
+# Greenstein Gridsome

-This is the project you get when you run `gridsome create new-project`.
+This is the Website of greenstein.design.
+Follow these steps:

 ### 1. Install Gridsome CLI tool if you don't have

 `npm install --global @gridsome/cli`

-### 2. Create a Gridsome project
+### 2. Install Project dependecies

-1. `gridsome create my-gridsome-site` to install default starter
-2. `cd my-gridsome-site` to open the folder
+`npm install` to install npm packages

+### 3. Development

-3. `gridsome develop` to start a local dev server at `http://localhost:8080`
+`gridsome develop` to install npm packages

-4. Happy coding 🎉🙌
+### 4. Deployment

+`gridsome build` to install npm packages.

+It may occur that gridsome cant fetch files from backend, this is will cause the build to not finish its process.
+**Please restart the building process** and make sure a stable connection to backend exists.